Inclusive Action fights to protect immigrant workers and entrepreneurs

 Legislation to prevent federal immigration enforcement agencies from accessing local street vendor data in California

-Inclusive Action for the City is also working to advocate for legislation that would protect immigrant workers’ information.
-In January 2025, we worked with California State Senator Maria Elena Durazo to introduce Senate Bill 635, a bill that would prohibit California cities and counties from sharing street vendors’ ITIN data and other personally identifying information with federal immigration enforcement agencies, absent a judicial warrant or court order.
+Inclusive Action for the City is also advocating for legislation that would protect immigrant workers’ information.
+We are working with California State Senator Maria Elena Durazo to advance Senate Bill 635, a bill that would prohibit California cities and counties from sharing street vendors’ ITIN data and other personally identifying information with federal immigration enforcement agencies, absent a judicial warrant or court order.

 Inclusive Action is co-sponsoring this bill, along with the Coalition for Humane Immigrant Rights Los Angeles (CHIRLA), Community Power Collective, Inland Coalition for Immigrant Justice, and Public Counsel.